jamesbray03/Particle-Swarm-Optimisation/README.md

 - `min_Ki`, `max_Ki`: Minimum and maximum values for Ki.
 - `min_Kd`, `max_Kd`: Minimum and maximum values for Kd.

+If after running the program the swarm converges on an edge, consider changing your domain here.

 ## Objective Function

 The performance of each PID controller can be evaluated using an objective function.
 Different performance criteria can be selected by modifying the `ObjectiveFunction` function.
-Currently, the script uses the Integral of Absolute Error (IAE) as the performance metric.
-These functions are from [this paper](https://insightsociety.org/ojaseit/index.php/ijaseit/article/view/93/98).
+Currently, the script uses the Integral of Time x Absolute Error (ITAE) as the performance metric.
+These functions are from [this paper](https://insightsociety.org/ojaseit/index.php/ijaseit/article/view/93/98), and evaluate the total error in the step response.

 ## Visualization

 The optimization progress and particle movement are visualized in a 3D graph.
-The unity feedback step responses with and without the PID controller are shown after the iteration cycle is complete
+The unity feedback step responses with and without the PID controller are shown after the iteration cycle is complete.

 ## How to Use